lammps/lammps/doc/src/Howto_rheo.rst

 Fluid interactions, including pressure forces, viscous forces, and heat exchange, are calculated using :doc:`pair rheo <pair_rheo>`.
 Unlike typical pair styles, pair rheo ignores the :doc:`special bond <special_bonds>` settings.
-Instead, it determines whether to calculate forces based on the status of particles: hydrodynamic forces are only calculated if a fluid particle is involved.
+Instead, it determines whether to calculate forces based on the status of particles: e.g., hydrodynamic forces are only calculated if a fluid particle is involved.

 ----------

-To model elastic objects, there are current two mechanisms in RHEO, one designed for bulk solid bodies and the other for thin shells.
-Both mechanisms rely on overlaying bonds and therefore require a hybrid of atom style bond and rheo (or rheo/thermal).
+To model elastic objects, there are currently two mechanisms in RHEO, one designed for bulk solid bodies and the other for thin shells.
+Both mechanisms rely on introducing bonded forces between particles and therefore require a hybrid of atom style bond and rheo (or rheo/thermal).

 To create an elastic solid body, one has to (a) change the status of constituent